 In June 2023, we will celebrate 45 years of preserving the arts and traditions of Scotland.

 When the first Ohio Scottish Arts School was held in 1978, no one knew how far we would progress over the years.
 The first classes were held in dancing, drumming and piping.
 Fifty eight students attended that year.
-In 2017, 133 students from 23 states and Canada attended and took classes in dancing, fiddling, harping, piping, and snare, tenor, and bass drumming.
+In 2018, 159 students from 27 states, Canada and Scotland attended and took classes in dancing, fiddling, harping, piping, and snare, tenor, and bass drumming.
 Classes were also offered in Highland Dance Teacher training.

 These classes focus on basic skills, technique, theory and exposure to new material.
 This focus allows students to develop a strong foundation.
 Our instructors are top notch and well respected in their fields.
 They make themselves available to students during classes with individual attention and after class hours for informal discussion and advice.
 Each student is given an evaluation by their instructors to use at home as a tool for continued growth!